-My research, part of which has been funded by the Wellcome Trust, thrives at the intersection between literary, medical and scientific discourse, includes various visual and textual media, cultural contexts and languages, and is intended to inform cultural thinking about health and disease.
+My research, funded by a UKRI Future Leaders Fellowship and previously by the Wellcome Trust, thrives at the intersection between literary, medical and scientific discourse, includes various visual and textual media, cultural contexts and languages, and is intended to inform cultural thinking about health and disease.

 More generally, my research is driven by the hope to improve mutual appreciation of medico-scientific and humanities approaches to illness, and to enhance productive science and arts conversations through literary study.